AndrewJBateman/mean-task-manager/README.md

 * Status: Working
 * All 15 tutorials completed.
 User can sign up and login
-* Frontend updated to latest version of Angular 10
+* Frontend updated to latest version of Angular 11
 * Lists and Task can be created with front and back ends working together & backend connects with a Mongodb database
 * Postman successfully used to test POST, GET, PATCH, DELETE lists and tasks in a list
 * Authentication middleware added to all API routes so user can only ever Create, Read, Update or Delete their own lists/tasks
 * Front and back ends pass data via localhost://3000

-* To-do: Change to cloud MngoDB.
+* To-do: Change to cloud MongoDB.
 Add comments.
 Add check if signup user already exists - currently causes an error.
 Add logout function.

 ## Inspiration